Julian calendar: New Year's Day

-Even before 1752, 1 January was sometimes treated as the start of the new year – for example by Pepys – while the "year starting 25th March was called the Civil or Legal Year".
+Even before 1752, 1 January was sometimes treated as the start of the new year – for example in the Diary of Samuel Pepys – while the "year starting 25th March was called the Civil or Legal Year".
 To reduce misunderstandings on the date, it was not uncommon for a date between 1 January and 24 March to be written as "1661/62".
 This was to explain to the reader that the year was 1661 counting from March and 1662 counting from January as the start of the year.
 (For more detail, see Dual dating).